lumirelle/contribute/README.md

 This will let GitHub know the issues are linked, and automatically close them once the PR gets merged.
 Learn more at [the guide](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

-It's ok to have multiple commits in a single PR, you don't need to rebase or force push for your changes as we will use `Squash and Merge` to squash the commits into one commit when merging.
+It's ok to have multiple commits in a single PR, you don't need to rebase or force push for your changes as I will use `Squash and Merge` to squash the commits into one commit when merging.

 ## 🧑‍🔧 Maintenance